NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

   This is expected to improve download performance on fast connections, since previously a single slow download consumer would stall the thread and prevent any other transfers from progressing.

   Many thanks go out to the [Lix project](https://lix.systems/) for the [implementation](https://git.lix.systems/lix-project/lix/commit/4ae6fb5a8f0d456b8d2ba2aaca3712b4e49057fc) that served as inspiration for this change and for triaging libcurl [issues with pausing](https://github.com/curl/curl/issues/19334).

-- Interrupting REPL commands works more than once [#13481](https://github.com/NixOS/nix/issues/13481)

-  Previously, this only worked once per REPL session; further attempts would be ignored.
-  This issue is now fixed, so REPL commands such as `:b` or `:p` can be canceled consistently.
-  This is a cherry-pick of the change from the [Lix project](https://gerrit.lix.systems/c/lix/+/1097).

 ## S3 improvements